MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Best-Practices-for-Securing-Active-Directory.md

 ### Credential theft

 Credential theft attacks are when an attacker gains privileged access to a computer on a network by using tools to extract credentials from sessions of accounts that are currently signed in.
 Attackers often go for specific accounts that already have elevated privileges.
-The attacker steals the credentials of this account to mimic its identity, fooling the security system into letting them into the network.
+The attacker steals the credentials of this account to mimic its identity to gain access to the system.

 Credential thieves usually target these kinds of accounts: